Richard Gimbel: Biography

-Gimbel was born July 26, 1898, in Atlantic City, the son of Minnie (née Mastbaum) and Ellis A. Gimbel.
+Gimbel was born July 26, 1898, in Atlantic City, the son of Ellis A. Gimbel and Minnie (née Mastbaum).
 His father was chairman of the board at the Gimbel Brothers Company which his grandfather, Adam Gimbel, founded in Vincennes, Indiana in 1842.
 His mother was the sister of theatre owner Jules Mastbaum who was married to Etta Wedell Mastbaum.
 Gimbel studied in Europe and graduated with a B.A. from Yale University with honors in 1920.
 He served with the 310th Field Artillery Regiment during World War I rising from private to first lieutenant.
 After taking a year off to travel the world, Gimbel worked for his family's business overseeing the construction of their Philadelphia store in 1927 and then as a vice president of Gimbel Brothers Company.
 In 1935, he left Gimbel Brothers after a dispute with his cousin Bernard Gimbel over strategy and moved to Miami where he profitably ran a Richards store.
 In 1940, he joined the Army Air Corp as a lieutenant colonel and with the Eighth Air Force as a pilot during World War II.
 In 1951, he was appointed Professor of Air Science and Tactics at Yale University.
 In 1953, he retired as full colonel in 1953 and stayed with the library as curator of aeronautical literature.
 He was also a fellow of Pierson College.